section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 > **IMPORTANT FOR ANDROID**
 >
 > As you add more native dependencies to your project, it may bump you over the 64k method limit on the Android build system.
-Once you reach this limit, you will start to see the following error whilst attempting to build your Android application.
+Once you reach this limit, you'll start to see the following error while attempting to build your Android application.
 >
 > `Execution failed for task ':app:mergeDexDebug'.`
 >
 > Use [this documentation](https://rnfirebase.io/enabling-multidex) to enable mulitdexing.
 > To learn more about multidex, view the official [Android documentation](https://developer.android.com/studio/build/multidex#mdex-gradle).

-### Pass Channel ID While Navigating
+### Pass channel ID while navigating

 When we create or join a conference, we need to give a channel ID to Agora.

-When we create or join a conference, we need to give a channel ID to Agora.

-For a new video conference, we will generate a new channel ID.
-For joining a conference, we will use the channel ID from the text input.
+For a new video conference, we'll generate a new channel ID.
+To join a conference, we'll use the channel ID from the text input.
 We need to pass the channel ID from the Home Screen to the Conference Screen.

 Let's install the `uuid` package to generate a new channel ID.